 “[We were released] thanks to my random test result coming back negative and pestering the university for answers,” Caskey said.

-Students like Caskey and Camick raised questions about how the University enacts their quarantine policy, as they both said they struggled to get definitive answers to their questions.
+Students like Caskey and Camick raised questions about how the university enacts their quarantine policy, as they both said they needed to call the Health Center multiple times to get clear answers on their quarantine status.
+They both also said they struggled to get definitive answers to their questions.